AmmarYasser97/CareHub/README.md

 See also the list of [contributors](https://github.com/ganzourii/SE2018G10/graphs/contributors) who participated in this project.

 ## additional notes
+- Final Version of SRS can be found in SRS_Final_Version folder

 - Prototype files can be found in the 'Prototype' folder

 - A video Showing The Whole user interface prototype: